 Alabama’s Flex Grant Program is administered by the Alabama Department of Public Health (ADPH) through the Office of Primary Care and Rural Health (OPCRH) and a grant agreement with the Alabama Hospital Association (AlaHA).
 The Flex Grant Oversight Committee provides direction to the program.
-In 2013, twenty-nine hospitals are eligible to participate as non-Federal, short-term, general acute care facilities, with forty-nine staffed beds or less, located in rural Alabama.
-Three of these hospitals are designated CAHs – Choctaw General, Red Bay Hospital, and Washington County Hospital.
+In 2014, twenty-seven hospitals are eligible to participate as non-Federal, short-term, general acute care facilities, with forty-nine staffed beds or less, located in rural Alabama.
+Four of these hospitals are designated CAHs – Choctaw General, Red Bay Hospital, St. Vincent's Blount, and Washington County Hospital.

 OPCRH and AlaHA support Flex hospitals by assisting in their pursuit of financial viability and quality improvement, and as they serve as essential access points for Medicare, Medicaid, and uninsured patients.
 They further support Flex hospitals by collecting and disseminating health related information, coordinating rural resources, providing technical assistance, promoting recruitment to improve access to rural health care, and strengthening partnerships.

 The 2013-2014 Flex Work Plan includes: